 We was probably the youngest in our group.
 Joining an NGO working for children with disabilities soon after my husband’s posting to Kolkata, I had been drawn to her from the start.
 Warm and helpful, she exuded an air of gentleness.
 Introduced to three of her colleagues with whom she was close, the five of us became good friends.
 Lunch together every day was the time when we exchanged personal news, sharing our joys, halving our sorrows.

 My first meeting with Vee’s husband was during a seminar organised in our institute.
-Around my age as I learnt later, he looked years older.
+Around my age, as I learnt later, he looked years older.
 He had a slow gait and pronounced stoop, and walked leaning heavily on a stick.
-Knowing I was Vee’s car pool friend and lived close to their house, he invited me to drop in with my husband for a drink.
-Something we did within the next few days—my husband being one of those friendly souls who love socialising and meeting people.
-Fortunately the two men got on fairly well and we began to drop in once in a while.
+Knowing I was Vee’s carpool friend and lived close to their house, he invited me to drop in with my husband for a drink.
+Something we did within the next few days—my husband is one of those friendly souls who love socialising and meeting people.
+Fortunately, the two men got on fairly well and we began to drop in once in a while.